 Friday, November 29, 2013

-Molasses cookies, cranberry margaritas, and brandy milk punch - recipes for your holiday arsenal
+Cranberry margaritas and brandy milk punch - two great cocktail recipes for your holiday arsenal

-Here are three recipes I tried recently that would be amazing additions to your holiday entertaining arsenal.
-Click on the links to get the recipes.
+Here are two recipes I tried that would be amazing additions to your holiday entertaining arsenal.

 Cranberry Margaritas: These festive cocktails are unique and fun.
 By unique, I don’t mean strange-tasting – these are delicious and most everyone will like them.
 Its uniqueness comes from the rim on the glass, which includes Chinese five-spice powder.
 It adds an extra hint of tingle to the drink.